rajannpatel/ubuntupbx/README.md

     snap list lxd &> /dev/null && sudo snap refresh lxd --channel latest/stable || sudo snap install lxd --channel latest/stable
     ```

-3. Initialize LXD with sensible default, out-of-the-box configurations
+3. Initialize LXD with default configurations

     ```bash
     lxd init --auto
     ```

-4. Launch a LXD container named **cloud-deployment-workspace** and map your user account on the host machine to the default **ubuntu** user account in the container:
+4. Launch a LXD container named "cloud-deployment-workspace" and map your user account on the host machine to the default "ubuntu" user account in the container:

     ```bash
     lxc launch ubuntu:noble cloud-deployment-workspace -c raw.idmap="both 1000 1000"
     ```

-5. Optional Step: mount your home directory into the container as a disk named "host-home", to conveniently access your files from within the container:
+5. Mount your home directory into the container as a disk named "host-home", to conveniently access your files from within the container:

     ```bash
     lxc config device add cloud-deployment-workspace host-home disk source=~/ path=/home/ubuntu
     ```

-6. Enter the LXD container as the **ubuntu** user:
+6. Enter the LXD container as the "ubuntu" user:

     ```bash
     lxc exec cloud-deployment-workspace -- su -l ubuntu